mtb24/RangerDanger-Client/README.md

 ## Other Notes

-### ng-phonegap

-This app is based on the build tools workflow template ng-phonegap, which brings the awesome Bower and Grunt.
+This app is based on the build tools workflow template [ng-phonegap](https://github.com/calvinl/ng-phonegap), which brings the awesome Bower and Grunt.

- [ng-phonegap](https://github.com/calvinl/ng-phonegap) - An opinionated workflow for building kick-ass mobile apps using Cordova and AngularJS.

 ## Version History